kean/articles/2021-03-30-swiftui-experment.markdown

 > Implementing a custom document format was a story on its own, so I covered it in ["What's a Document"]({{ site.url }}/post/pulse-store).
 {:.info}

+## Pulse Beta

+TBD
+TODO: nice flame animation
+TODO: it's a pretty solid beta. people who wanted to make try to make it crash, I challenge them to ahead and try do that

 ## Development

 ### iOS